kiranshashiny/Facial-Recognition-using-OpenCV-APIs/README.md

 2. python3 detector_image.py  trump.jpeg
 	This will detect the image in the trained library and if it can recognize then a rectangle is printed on the face, along with the name.

-This can be further customized to user's specs. ( Just change the Id in the image.jpeg to whatever number you want.  e.g: Edison = 11, Think of this as a common label to the images. )
+This can be further customized to user's specs. ( Just change the Id in the image.jpeg to whatever number you want.  e.g: Edison could have a label as  11, Think of this as a common label to the images. )

+The blue box around the face is what gets detected by the Python API.

 ![screen shot 2018-05-16 at 3 20 06 pm](https://user-images.githubusercontent.com/14288989/40110079-b66f67f4-591c-11e8-85ce-f4470d511395.png)

 ![screen shot 2018-05-16 at 3 18 41 pm](https://user-images.githubusercontent.com/14288989/40110080-b69abe72-591c-11e8-8a42-5feba8d3a323.png)

-### Troubleshooting;
+### Troubleshooting:

-Check that the input file is present in the current folder when running the detector_image.py
+Check that the input image is present and valid in the current folder when running the detector_image.py code.

 Check that the trainner.yml exists after the images are trained before predicting a face.